Putin reassures pro-Russian world leaders his grip on power remains strong - KESQ

 Modi is hosting the gathering days after being welcomed for a state visit in the US by President Joe Biden, who is keen to cultivate New Delhi as a partner in its growing competition with China.

-In his address to the summit, Chinese leader Xi stressed the need for unity and cooperation, and called for regional leaders to take charge of their own countries’ futures – in an apparent bid for them to resist outside influence in the region.
+In his address to the summit, Chinese leader Xi called for regional leaders to strengthen their coordination and resist the influence of external forces in the region – employing language typically used by Beijing to decry what it claims are aims of American foreign policy.

-“The world today is full of chaos, and changes unseen in a century are accelerating.
-Human society is facing unprecedented challenges.
-Unity or division?
-Peace or Conflict?
-Cooperation or confrontation?”
-Xi said, calling instead for “win-win” cooperation.
+“We must be highly vigilant against external forces inciting a ‘new cold war’ in the region and creating confrontation between camps, (and) resolutely oppose any country’s interference in internal affairs and instigation of ‘color revolutions,’” Xi said, using a term to refer to government-toppling political movements.

-“We need to strengthen strategic communication and coordination … We must formulate foreign policies independently based on the overall and long-term interests of the region, and firmly hold the future and destiny of our country’s development and progress in our own hands,” he said, according to Chinese state news agency Xinhua.
+Member countries should “formulate foreign policies independently based on the overall and long-term interests of the region … and firmly hold the future and destiny of our country’s development and progress in our own hands,” he added, according to a transcript from China’s Foreign Ministry.

+The grouping adopted a declaration and two joint statements, one on cooperation countering “radicalization leading to separatism, extremism and terrorism” and a second on cooperation in the field of digital transformation, India’s Ministry of External Affairs said following the close of the summit, which lasted roughly three hours.

 Complex backdrop